ankrutik/notes/aws/solutions_arch_cert/notes.md

 Inside CloudWatch, create alarm to check billing/cost

 - ran at every configured period
-- normal or detect anamoly
+- static (value as a threshold) or detect anamoly (use a value band as a threshold)
-- SNS (simple notification service) topic
+- create SNS (simple notification service) topic
 - go to email and subscribe to that topic

 # S3

-Object based storage.
-File size can be 0 bytes to 5 TB.
+**Object based** storage as against byte modification storage.
+File size can be **0 bytes to 5 TB**.
 Unlimited storage.
 Block based, so can't install OS.

 ## Bucket